-Honey bees are not aggressive, and do not search for something to attack.
-Instead, they are defensive and will attack only whatever seems to threaten the colony.
+Honey bees are not aggressive.However, they are defensive and will attack only when it is defending it’s colony.

-Swarms first move to a temporary site such as a tree branch.
-The swarm will usually remain here for about 24-48 hours until permanent quarters are located, and then moves on.
-Permanent quarters may consist of a bee hive, hollow tree, hollow wall, attic, etc., typically some place which is sheltered from the weather.
+When honey bees swarm they first move to a temporary site such as a tree branch.
+The swarm will usually remain here for about 24-48 hours until a permanent location is found such as a bee hive, hollow tree, hollow wall, or an attic.
+Generally it is a place that is protected from the weather.

-Bees in a swarm are very docile and not likely to sting because they harbor no food stores or young and therefore, have nothing to defend.
-Likewise, honey bees encountered away from the hive are unlikely to sting unless severely provoked, like stepping on them.
-However, if the hive entrances approached, the guard bees can become very aggressive.
-Worker bees have barbed stingers and when used, the stinger, poison sac, and associated tissue are torn from the body.
-If the stinger is not removed immediately, muscle contractions will drive the stinger deeper and deeper into the skin and there is a greater time for toxin injection.
-In addition, the stinger gives off a pheromone which attracts other bees and induces an alarm and attack behavior.
-Therefore, immediate removal with a fingernail or knife blade is recommended; squeezing only forces more venom in.
+Bees in a swarm are very calm and not likely to sting.
+Honey bees encountered away from the hive are unlikely to sting unless provoked.
+However, if the hive entrance is approached, the guard bees can become very aggressive.
+Worker bees have barbed stingers.
+The stinger has a poison sac, and is ripped off the body of the stinging bee.
+In addition, the stinger gives off a pheromone which attracts other bees and creates an alarm for an attack.
+Therefore, immediate removal of the stinger is very important.